rjwthree/Tail_Simulations/README.md

 &nbsp;

 ## [VR Simulation](https://github.com/rjwthree/Tail_Simulations/blob/master/Simulations.R#L9)
 Take the example of real variance ratio (VR) = 1.1 and n = 500.
 This simulation generates 250 data points from a normal distribution with mean 0 and variance 1, and another 250 from a distribution with mean 0 and variance 1.1.
 It then computes and records the observed VR.
-This is performed ten million times, and the result was DER = 22.63%.
+This is performed ten million times, and the result was a directional error rate (DER) of 22.63%.
 That is, 22.63% of observed VRs fell below 1, compared to a random baseline of 50%.

 Real VRs range from 1.1 to 1.4 and sample sizes from 20 to 3,000.
 Higher real VRs and larger samples produce fewer observed VRs below 1.

-All results are plotted in the [VR Figure](https://raw.githubusercontent.com/rjwthree/Tail_Simulations/master/VR%20Figure.png):
+All results are plotted in the [VR Figure](https://raw.githubusercontent.com/rjwthree/Tail_Simulations/master/VR%20Figure.png).
+You can see that large sample sizes are required to provide a DER that falls far below the random level of 50%.
+A paper published in a prominent educational journal by [Kersey et al. (2018)](https://www.nature.com/articles/s41539-018-0028-7) analyzed sex differences in cognitive test scores in slightly unbalanced samples of children ranging in size from 80 to 275.
+It is evident from the figure below that the error rate is quite high even for the largest sample, especially if the real VR were less than 1.3.
+Although Kersey and colleagues were conscious of statistical power for mean differences, they entirely neglected their insufficient power with regard to variance differences.
+This implies that their sample could not produce a reliably accurate estimate of the VR.

 <p align="center">
 <img src="https://github.com/rjwthree/Tail_Simulations/blob/master/VR%20Figure.png" width="700" height="600"/>